jkriege2/JKQtPlotter/examples/simpletest_errorbarstyles/README.md

-# Example (JKQTPLotter): Different Types of Errorindicators {#JKQTPLotterErrorBarStyles}
+# Example (JKQTPlotter): Different Types of Errorindicators {#JKQTPlotterErrorBarStyles}
-This project (see `./examples/simpletest_errorbarstyles/`) simply creates a JKQTPLotter widget (as a new window) and adds several curves show-casing different styles of error indicators.
+This project (see `./examples/simpletest_errorbarstyles/`) simply creates a JKQTPlotter widget (as a new window) and adds several curves show-casing different styles of error indicators.
 Data is initialized from two QVector<double> objects.

 The source code of the main application can be found in  [`jkqtplotter_simpletest_errorbarstyles.cpp`](../simpletest_errorbarstyles/jkqtplotter_simpletest_errorbarstyles.cpp).